-- The microservices paradigm is a new promising approach in provisioning software: - Small services, self-contained, high cohesion and loose coupling - Runs in a separate process - Maybe deployed and scaled independently from each other - Owned by a single team "You build it, you run it" - Continuous integration continuous delivery (CICD) - Efficient OSS frameworks for development & delivery are available - Spring Boot / Cloud, Netflix OSS, Docker Swarm, Kubernetes, ... - BUT: High frequency of change - Some success stories: Amazon, Netflix, Google, Danske Bank, Otto ... - Is the microservices paradigm just a hype or is it the silver bullet which will solve all our problems in the software industry?
+- The microservices paradigm is a new promising approach in provisioning software: - Small services, self-contained, high cohesion and loose coupling - Runs in a separate process - Maybe deployed and scaled independently from each other - Owned by a single team "You build it, you run it" - Continuous integration continuous delivery (CICD) - Efficient OSS frameworks for development & delivery are available - Spring Boot / Cloud, Netflix OSS, Docker, Kubernetes, Istio, Prometheus, ... - BUT: Still quite high rate of tool / tool combination changes - Some success stories: Amazon, Danske Bank, Google, Netflix, Otto,... - Is the microservices paradigm just a hype or is it the silver bullet, which will solve most problems in the software industry - we will see ...